Charles Wade

 Sir Charles Gregory Wade KCMG, KC, JP (26 January 1863 – 26 September 1922) was Premier of New South Wales 2 October 1907 – 21 October 1910.
-According to Percival Serle, "Wade was a public-spirited man of high character.
-His ability, honesty and courage were quickly recognized and, though he could not be called a great leader, he was either in office or leader of the opposition for nearly the whole of his political life of 14 years.
-His career as a judge was short, but his sense of justice and grasp of principles and details, eminently fitted him for that position."

 Early years

 Charles Gregory Wade was born in Singleton, New South Wales.
 He was the son of William Burton Wade, a civil engineer.
 Educated at All Saints College, Bathurst, and The King's School, Parramatta.
 Wade won the Broughton and Forrest scholarships and went to Merton College, Oxford.
-He had a distinguished career, both as a scholar and an athlete, graduating as Bachelor of Arts (B.A.) with honours in classics in 1884 and representing his university and, eight times, England at rugby union (for example, he played for England in the first Home Championship, becoming first to score a hat-trick of tries when playing against Wales).
-He played county cricket for Herefordshire and Shropshire between 1881 and 1884, and also excelled at lawn tennis, rowing and target shooting.
+He graduated with a Bachelor of Arts (B.A.) with honours in classics in 1884.

+Wade's rugby playing career included the Oxford University RUFC and, eight times capped for England (he played for England in the first Home Championship, becoming first to score a hat-trick of tries when playing against Wales).
+He also turned out for Sydney's Wallaroo club, London's Richmond FC and NSW Waratahs.
+Wade played county cricket for Herefordshire and Shropshire between 1881 and 1884, and also excelled at lawn tennis, rowing and target shooting.

-He was called to the bar at the Inner Temple in 1886 and in the same year returned to Sydney.
-He married Ella Louise Bell, daughter of a civil engineer, in 1890.
-He made a reputation as a barrister and was appointed a crown prosecutor in 1891 and successfully prosecuted George Dean for attempted murder in a notorious case in 1895.
+He was called to the bar at the Inner Temple in 1886.
+He married Ella Louise Bell, and successfully prosecuted George Dean for attempted murder in a notorious case in 1895.
 He was an acting Judge of the District Court between 1896 and 1902.
 From 1902, he represented employers before the new Industrial Arbitration Court.